Frequently Asked Property Investment Questions

 Find out all you need to know about investing in property.

 Is property investing on your to-do list?
-If you’re not sure where to start or if it is right for you, the team at Assured Property Group would love to help.
-We offer obligation free first appointments where you can ask questions and find out what we can offer to get you started on your property investing journey.
+If you’re not sure where to start or if it is right for you, the team at Assured Property Invest would love to help.
+We offer obligation-free first appointments where you can ask questions and find out more about how we can help you get started on your property investing journey.

-What stands out about our group, is the time we take with our education sessions, one-on-one.
-In fact our first meeting is all about education and making sure you feel comfortable that investing is right for you.
+What stands out about our service, is the time we take with our education sessions, one-on-one.
+In fact, our first meeting is all about education and making sure you feel comfortable that investing is right for you.

 Frequently asked questions

 So many more people are taking control of their financial destiny by considering investing in property as an option to increase their wealth or prepare for retirement.
 If you plan to rely on the pension in retirement, your lifestyle could dive.
 Setting a clear goal before you start can give you something to work towards.
 Property investing can be an affordable way to build wealth for your family and for your future.

 Picking the right property is one of the most important elements of successful property investment.
 Buying the wrong property could be a costly mistake.
 Suburb, affordability, vacancy rates, infrastructure and transport options are just some of the things that play a part in a successful investment property.

 How much will it cost me per week to own an investment property?